-The Committee is grateful for the continual investment for the \$1.6 million for FY20 for Early Literacy grant recipients.
+The Committee is grateful for the continued investment of \$1.6 million in FY20 for Early Literacy grant recipients.
 With this funding, in FY16 the Literacy Lab provided daily, evidence-based literacy intervention to an additional 479 children attending DCPS schools as well as three new charter partners during the year and to an additional 332 children for five weeks during the summer.
 An average of 60% of participating K-third students surpassed the target growth rate, which is correlated with third-grade reading proficiency and acceptance into a 4-year college.
 Students made growth in all grade levels, in many cases doubling their scores on benchmark assessments between those given in the winter and spring.
-Additionally, The Literacy Lab has made an impact on the District of Columbia's education ecosystem overall by partnering with DCPS to recruit recent high school graduates who are young men of color into the early education field, and then providing intensive training and coaching in evidence-based literacy instruction tle II of th
+Additionally, The Literacy Lab has made an impact on the District of Columbia's education ecosystem overall by partnering with DCPS to recruit recent high school graduates who are young men of color into the early education field, and then providing intensive training and coaching in evidence-based literacy instruction